arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

   ### How it meets the goal "Automate For Good"
   1. Code quality will be increased when CI/CD is in-place.
-Because Whenever code commit is made, automatically lint check will run to evaluate the code style.
   2. Delivery and Deployment will be faster as there is almost nil review time involved.
 Whenever new changes made, automatically docker image is generated and deployed into the kubernetes cluster.
 No maual review involved anywhere.
   3. The docker image is created with every commit.
 This ensures consistency with code and excution environment.
   4. Automation removes the possibilities for human errors.
 Once you commit the code, the build, deploy, test and delivery are completely automated in this project thus no possibility for human errors.